-- who will control your family trust upon your death and whether your intended eneficiaries will benefit from the family trust
+- who will control your family trust upon your death and whether your intended beneficiaries will benefit from the family trust;

-- the gifts to make during your life or upon death to minimise tax payments and claims against your estate
+- the gifts to make during your life or upon death to minimise tax payments and claims against your estate; and

 Contact Roberston Hayles Lawyers

-At Robertson Hayles Lawyers we have the proven expertise and experience in estate planning advice to provide you with legal solutions and documentation tailored to meet your estate planning needs over the short and long term, in a cost efficient manner.
+At Robertson Hayles Lawyers we have the proven expertise and experience in estate planning to provide you with legal solutions tailored to meet your short term and/or long term estate planning needs in a cost efficient manner.